5 Keys for Sales Leaders to Hit 2016 Sales Goal

 - How will we hit our number in 2016?

 - What can I do as the leader to increase overall quota attainment among my sales reps?

 - Where will our revenue come from and how confidently will I be able to forecast that revenue?

-Below I highlight 5 key elements for sales leaders to focus on to ensure 2016 is a huge success.
+Below I highlight 5 keys for sales leaders to hit 2016 sales goal.

 Based on what I see and hear in the marketplace (knock on wood), 2016 looks to be a big year for IT staffing firms to hire additional sales reps and recruiters.
 But do you have a talent acquisition strategy?
 This is where it all starts.
 This step warrants you taking a step back to really think through the profile of an “A” player.
 To hit your number and scale your business, you can’t afford to hire weak sales people.
 Create your profile and a job scorecard.
 Your scorecard should detail the purpose (not describe) for the job and the desired outcomes of the sales rep’s work and the necessary competencies to execute it.
 It should describe the outcomes you expect from their activities.

 Second, benchmark your existing sales reps against your job scorecard.
 Do they meet your profile?
 Would you rehired them?
 Are they producing the desired outcomes?
 If you have under performers you need to be thinking about your plan now for how you will manage them out of their current role and either into a new role or out of the company.

 Stop Over-Relying on One or Two Key Performers to Hit Your Number